lgemc/I/README.md

 # food-welness

-About food information and tools
+About food information and tools to understand how we can stay well using food correctly.